SenseLogic/PENDOWN/README.md

 ## Styling

-As stated above, Pendown tags are designed to directly incorporate presentational properties in their syntax.

-This is done by adding one or several lists of style modifiers right after them :
+Pendown tags can be followed by one or several lists of style modifiers :

 ```
 {{^big,red,yellow_fill\ A big red text with a yellow background }}